mikenewbuild/mikefallows/posts/hiding-shopify-pages-from-search-results.md

 ---
 draft: false
-date: 2021-12-20
+date: 2021-12-20T00:00:00.000Z
 layout: layouts/post.njk
 title: 'Hiding Shopify pages from search results '
+description: >-
-description: Sometimes you don't want certain resource types to be indexed by search engines.
+  Sometimes you don't want certain resource types to be indexed by search engines.
 tags:
   - shopify
+_template: blog_post
 ---

 ## Url structure

 Shopify has a defined URL structure, for example, all product URLs include `/products/`.
 If you're used to having complete control over your URL structure, this can feel quite restrictive at first.
 I tend to quite like working within constraints and the consistent and immutable nature of the URL structure can be a benefit.